komparo/rosetta-pipeline/comparison/README.md

 ### Rules

-When jobs share some inputs and/or output, for example the same command, they are often grouped into a set of *rules*.
+When jobs share some inputs and/or outputs, for example the same command, they are often grouped into a set of *rules*.

-Rules are also known as processes (nextflow), tools (CWL) and tasks (WDL).
+Rules are also known as processes (nextflow), tools (CWL), tasks (WDL) and phases (martian).

 There are several ways to create individual jobs based on the specification of a rule:

   - Wildcards.
-Examples:
+Examples: make, snakemake

 ### Language